aislaih/Captutor/README.md

 ## Process
 Conducted Expert Interviews with **teachers** at various schools
 ### Key take aways:
-Teachers are the ones are going to decide if this toy will enhance their classrooms.
-Therefore, it is important that they fully understand how to use the tool works.
+Teachers are the ones who are going to decide if this toy will enhance their classrooms.
+Therefore, it is important that they fully understand how to use the tool.

 #### Benefits:
 * Ability to engage more students